-This structure type is not defined specifically in ASCE 41-17.
-The closest type of structure this building can be classified as is Building Type W1: Wood-Light Frames, which was used for this evaluation.
+In accordance with ASCE/SEI 41-17, this structure is classified as a Building Type W1: Wood-Light Frames, which was used for this evaluation.
 As described by ASCE/SEI 41-17: 'These buildings are single- or multiple-family dwellings one or more stories high with plan areas less than or equal to 3,000 ft2.
 Building loads are light, and the framing spans are short.
 Floor and roof framing consist of wood joists or rafters on wood studs spaced no more than 24in. apart.
 The first floor framing is supported directly on the foundation system or is raised up on cripple studs and post-and-beam supports.
 The foundation is permitted to consist of a variety of elements.
 Chimneys, where present, consist of solid brick masonry, masonry veneer, or wood frame with internal metal flues.
 Seismic forces are resisted by wood frame diaphragms and shear-walls.
 Floor and roof diaphragms consist of straight or diagonal lumber sheathing, tongue-and-groove planks, oriented strand board, plywood, or other materials.
 Shear walls are permitted to consist of straight or lumber sheathing, plank siding, oriented strand board, plywood, stucco, gypsum board, particleboard, fiberboard, or similarly performing materials.
 Interior partitions are sheathed from floor to floor with plaster or gypsum board.
-Older construction often has open-front garages at the lowest story and is permitted to be splitlevel.'
+Older construction often has open-front garages at the lowest story and is permitted to be split-level.'